-The Western Renewables link is subject to an Environment Effects Statement process.
+The Western Renewables Link project is subject to an Environment Effects Statement process.

 Environment Effects Statement